empa-scientific-it/cleedpy/docs/index.md

-**An Introduction to CLEED**
+# An Introduction to CLEEDpy

 ... and (almost) everything else you need to know about carrying out structural analysis by LEED

-**Georg Held**

-**2025-10-02**

 ## Preface

 This manual is still very much work in progress.
-It is a compilation of notes, lectures, and instructions that I have written over the years and I have been adding and correcting whenever I find a little time.
+It is a compilation of notes, lectures, and instructions that were written over the years.
 Some of the non-essential introductory chapters are still incomplete or missing.
 This is information that can be found in most textbooks that cover LEED.
 The description of the input files for the CLEED package, however, as well as the instructions for installation, should be complete and accurate.
-If you spot any errors or omissions, please let me know.
+If you spot any errors or omissions, please let us know.

 Georg Held (georg.held.@.diamond.ac.uk)